slavrd/terraform-go-redis-counter/webcounter/README.md

 ## Testing with Kitchen-Terraform

 The wrapper code used to test the module is located in `test/fixtures`.
-It defines the module and also creates a temporary AWS key pair from the keys located in `test/assets`
+It defines the module and also creates a temporary AWS key pair from the keys located in `test/assets`.

+Currently the test will create the instances in the default VPC of the region.

 Input variables for the test are defined `test/fixtures/test.tfvars` and can be changed as needed.